bm-vip/bm-vip/README.md

 - 👋 Hi, I’m @bm-vip
-- 👀 I’m interested in programming spesialy java and related technologies.
+- 👀 I’m interested in programming, especially in the Java language and related technologies.
+And hands on difference domains like Fintech, Banking, Smart police, Civil registration, Hospital information system, and logistic domain.
 - 🌱 I’m currently learning big data and cloud architechture.
 - 💞️ I’m looking to collaborate on IT companies.
 - 📫 How to reach me: